Configuring Level 2: Prepare Applications for Planned Maintenance

 Oracle Connection Pools validate a connection whenever a connection is borrowed to ensure that the connection can be used without any errors.

-If you cannot use an Oracle Pool, then the Oracle client drivers 19c or Oracle Database 19c will drain the sessions for you.
+If you cannot use an Oracle Pool, or do not wish to implement request boundaries, then the Oracle client drivers (19c or later) or Oracle Database (19c or later) can drain the sessions for you.

 When services are relocated or stopped, or there is a switchover to a standby site via Oracle Data Guard, the Oracle Database and Oracle client drivers are notified to look for safe places to release connections according to the following: